caseycesari/phl-opa/README.md

 **#search_by_address**

 Searches for properties that match the provided address.
-In the response, the `data` keys is always an array, even if there is only one result
+In the response, the `data.properties` key is always an array, even if there is only one result

     require 'phl_opa'
     phl_opa = PHLopa::API.new